camachoxx/SPBD_T2/README.md

 This is the 2nd lab work for the course SPBD (Systems for Big Data Processing)

 # HIVE
 This lab consist mainly on the usage of Hive.

-# Running scripts
+# Running scripts (for evaluation)

+Before running anything please download the dataset with the name 'txis.csv' into the root directory of the project

-Please first run the script **create_taxis_table.sql** and only then try the scripts from the exercises.
+Then, please first run the script **create_taxis_table.sql** to load the dataset.

+Only then try the scripts from the exercises.

 ## Docker